ibirnam/js_closure_tutorial/self_assessment.md

 ~~~
 > Question covers if they understand how anonymous closures help with state and privacy management.
 Their answer should cover the following points:

-> * Requesting private variables publically and that the console log won't return anything
+> * Requesting private variables publicly and that the console log won't return anything
 > * Not keeping the stats (health, stamina) in a way such that their state will be saved

 > Fixed code should adhere to the following: